slic3r/Slic3r-Manual/src/expert-mode/print-settings.md

 model in order to possibly reduce overhangs.

 `Raft layers` will add additional layers underneath the model and stems from the early days of 3D printing.
-It can help with prints without a heated bed, or where the bed is not very flat, but it is usually not required and is not recommended.
+The following use cases are appropriate for raft usage:
+- Print is using a material that usually requires a heated bed to not warp and there is no heated bed.
+- The bed is not very flat.
+A raft then absobes the variance in Z for the first layer.
+- The part has a very small contact area with the bed.
+Usually a wide brim is a better solution.

+Otherwise, rafts are generally not recommended.
 The raft also requires post-processing to remove it.

+Rafts are classified as support material, while the top layer of the raft (the one directly underneath the model) is interface material and as such uses those settings.

 #### Speed
 ![Print Settings: Speed](images/print_settings_5.png "fig:")